tagomoris/with_resources/README.md

 with   1.400000   0.010000   1.410000 (  1.423388)
 ```

-It's not so huge overhead in actual application, but it might be better to use `with` in heavy loops.
+It's not so huge overhead in actual application, but it might be better not to use `with` in heavy loops.

 * * * * *